-Chronic (long-term) stomach conditions can often cause nausea and vomiting, along with other symptoms, such as diarrhea, constipation, and stomach pain.
-These chronic conditions include food intolerances, such as gluten intolerance (celiac disease), and dairy protein and lactose intolerance.
+Chronic, or long-term, stomach conditions can often cause nausea and vomiting.
+These conditions can come along with other symptoms, such as diarrhea, constipation, and stomach pain.
+These chronic conditions include food intolerances, such as celiac disease and dairy protein and lactose intolerance.

 Though rare, vomiting can sometimes occur as a symptom of a more serious condition, including:

-Seek medical care if you suffer from nausea or vomiting for more than a week.
-Most cases of vomiting clear up within 6 to 24 hours after the first attack.
+Seek medical care if you have nausea or are vomiting for more than a week.
+Most cases of vomiting clear up within 6 to 24 hours after the first episode.

 Seek emergency care for any child under 6 years old who:

 - is showing symptoms of dehydration, like wrinkled skin, irritability, a weak pulse, or reduced consciousness

 - has been vomiting for more than two or three hours

 - has a fever of above 100°F (38°C)